 God respects the divine order to the point that a husband can disallow a vow or a pledge to Himself!
-Basically God is saying that the hierarchy of the family is so important that He is willing to release a vow made by a subordinate, the man’s wife, if the man so wishes to show how important this is.
-Which adds another layer of complexity to the question that we asked the other day regarding can a husband require that his wife sin.
+Basically, God is saying that the hierarchy of the family is so important that He is willing to release a vow made by a subordinate, the man’s wife if the man so wishes to show how important this is.
+This adds another layer of complexity to the question that we asked the other day regarding can a husband requires that his wife sin.
 If the Lord will forgive a woman that makes a pledge to him because her father/husband opposed her, then what about if a man orders his wife to sin?

 At least I believe we can all agree that the husband would bear the responsibility for the action– not the wife.
 And we see that in Abraham and Sarah’s story, because God prevented Sarah from consummating a relationship with the Egyptian king; however, I’m not sure that I can go so far as to say that this prescriptive as much as it is a warning to husbands not to do this– you will be held to account!

 Who is to be the source of history/truth about the Israelite past?

 ask your father, and he will show you,

 your elders, and they will tell you. – Deuteronomy 32:7